edoardottt/depsdev/README.md

   depsdev
   <br>
 </h1>
-D
-<h4 align="center">CLI client for deps.dev API.
-Free access to dependencies, licenses, advisories, and other critical health and security signals for open source package versions.</h4>
+<h4 align="center">CLI client for deps.dev API.<br>Free access to dependencies, licenses, advisories, and other critical health and security signals for open source package versions.</h4>

 <h6 align="center"> Coded with 💙 by edoardottt </h6>